meltyourface/blank/posts/The-Beast-666/Ritual-of-Infernal-Awakening-Invoking-The-Beast-666/index.md

 - Gained knowledge from communion with The Beast 666
 - Manifestation of the assistance or energy requested during the ritual

-Disclaimer: This ritual is purely for fictional purposes and should not be performed in real life.
+**Disclaimer**: This ritual is purely for fictional purposes and should not be performed in real life.
 Engaging in such occult practices may have unintended consequences, and it is advised to refrain from attempting them.